MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 <!-- ====================================================================== -->

 > [!NOTE]
-> A preview for an updated user interface is currently rolling out.
+> Preview for an updated user interface is currently rolling out.
 Some strings and pages may differ slightly from the following information.

 ## Get started with configuration profiles